gornskew/lisply-mcp/README.md

 ### 1. Install

 1. Make sure you have Node.js 18+ installed.
-If on Windows this can be directly on Windows or in WSL.
+If on Windows, this can be directly on Windows or in WSL.

-2. Make sure you have an up-to-date Docker (20+ recommended) [installed](https://docs.docker.com/engine/install/) on the same host as where the Node.js is running this MCP wrapper script, e.g., if the script is running through WSL, then docker must also be installed in the WSL environment, and likewise if the node script is running natively on Windows.
-Note that Docker Desktop is not needed in a WSL configuration -- non-GUI Docker can be installed with standard Linux package managers.
+2. Make sure you have an up-to-date Docker (20+ recommended) [installed](https://docs.docker.com/engine/install/) on the same host as where the Node.js is running this MCP wrapper script, e.g., if the script is running through WSL, then Docker must also be installed in the WSL environment, and likewise if the Node script is running natively on Windows.
+Note that Docker Desktop is not needed in a WSL configuration; non-GUI Docker can be installed with standard Linux package managers.

 3. Clone this repo with git to a location of your choice (a directory that Claude Desktop can access).

-### 2. Add to AI Agent's Desktop Configuration (e.g. claude\_desktop\_config.json)
+### 2. Add to AI Agent's Desktop Configuration (e.g., claude\_desktop\_config.json)

-Add this to your `claude_desktop_config.json` or equivalent, typically located somewhere resembling the below (check your Claude Desktop docs for the exact location):
+Add this to your `claude_desktop_config.json` or equivalent, typically located at a path like those below (check your Claude Desktop docs for the exact location):

 ```
 /mnt/c/Users/<user>/AppData/Roaming/Claude/claude_desktop_config.json